everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Evolution within the Wasm ecosystem is happening at a wicked fast pace, particularly now that the [path to Wasm components][path-to-components] has been streamlined and standardized, module-to-module interop is trivial.

-In Everywhere Computer, we decided to use the [Canonical ABI][canonical-abi] for converting between the values and functions of Component Model components with those of [Core WebAssembly][core-wasm] modules instead of imposing a custom ABI upon our users.
-A component is just a wrapper around a core module that specifies its imports, internal definitions, and exports using interfaces defined by the [WIT][wit] IDL format.
+In Everywhere Computer, we decided to use the [Canonical ABI][canonical-abi] to convert between the values and functions exposed by components written using the Component Model, and those provided by [Core WebAssembly][core-wasm] modules, instead of imposing a custom ABI upon our users.
+A component is just a wrapper around a core module that specifies its imports, internal definitions, and exports using interfaces defined with the [WIT][wit] IDL format.

 Unlike core modules, components may not export Wasm memory, reinforcing Wasm sandboxing and enabling interoperation between languages with different memory assumptions.
 For example, a component that relies on Wasm-GC (garbage collected) memory compiled from a dynamic language can seamlessly interact with a component compiled from a static language using linear memory.

 Everywhere Computer strives for [simplicity][simple-made-easy].
-By adopting the Component model and its tooling (for example, [cargo-component][cargo-component] and [wit-bindgen][wit-bindgen]), we can run workflows combining components from different languages without handling incomplete Wasm modules or introducing custom tooling, bindgens, or SDKs for our ecosystem.
+By adopting the Component model and its tooling (for example, [cargo-component][cargo-component] and [wit-bindgen][wit-bindgen]), we can run workflows combining components from different languages without handling arbitrary Wasm modules or introducing custom tooling, bindgens, or SDKs for our ecosystem.

-In addition, our Homestar runtime utilizes alternate formats as internal [intermediate representations][ir].
-By adopting WIT, we can [interpret][wit-to-ipld] between WIT values and other data models at runtime without function writers knowing anything about our internal formats.
+In addition, while our Homestar runtime utilizes alternate formats as internal [intermediate representations][ir], by adopting WIT, we can [interpret][wit-to-ipld] between WIT values and other data models at runtime, without exposing these internal formats to function writers.

 #### Embedding Wasmtime